liferay/yui3/README.md

 > :warning: Use `npm install` followed by `npm run build` to build this project since we have overridden the original build from YUI3.

+> :warning: See [Confluence](https://liferay.atlassian.net/wiki/spaces/ENGFRONTENDINFRA/pages/1965457449/Releasing+YUI+AUI) for instructions on how to release a new version.

 YUI 3: The Yahoo User Interface Library
 =======================================